esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 Step 9:  Start the RaceDB Server (run RaceDB)

+If you are running on Windows, the install will create a desktop shortcut called "RaceDB Launch".
+This does the same as "python manage.py launch" shown below.

-Ensure you are cd'd to the RaceDB directory (see above).
+If you are on Linux or wish to run from the command line, ensure you are cd'd to the RaceDB directory (see above).
 In your cmd/terminal enter:

   python manage.py launch

-After a few seconds, you will see a browser open connected to the RaceDB server.
+After a few seconds, you will see a browser connected to the RaceDB server.

 For more details about RaceDB, scroll to the bottom of the browser screen and press "Help".